 Why should you become a member of the Sacramento Audubon Society?
 To do your part to help save our dwindling bird populations and the habitat that is so necessary to the survival of each species.

 Sacramento Audubon is working in many diverse areas to assist in preserving and restoring the needed habitats.
 We monitor bird populations by means of Christmas Bird Counts from the Nevada border to the general Sacramento county area, as well as other specialized studies such as the ongoing bird study at National Audubon's Bobelaine Audubon Sanctuary in Sutter County.
 We work on land use issues to help obtain the best compromise of needed habitat and an exploding population.

-In 2008-09, we have donated money to causes such as Central Valley Raptor Study, ECOS (Environmental Council of Sacramento), Central Valley Birding Symposium, Purple Martin Nesting Project, Tri-colored Blackbird Monitoring, UC Davis Black Rail Research, Cornell Univ.
+We have donated money to causes such as Central Valley Raptor Study, ECOS (Environmental Council of Sacramento), Central Valley Birding Symposium, Purple Martin Nesting Project, Tri-colored Blackbird Monitoring, UC Davis Black Rail Research, Cornell Univ.
 Scholarship Fund, Wildlife Care, Institute of Bird Populations, and Sacramento Valley Conservancy for land aquisition in Deer Creek hills.
 We alerted members on local legislative and planning issues on which they could express their opinions.